hlitz/lightnvm-hw/README.md

 This is a sanity test ;-).
-Run the python script called lnvm_test.py with appropriate arguments to create and test lightnvm block devices that use kernel plug-ins as the FTL. 'python lnvm_test.py -h' gives an overview of the available commands.Sanity uses the most excelent fio tool in order to test the createdblock device.
+Run the python script called lnvm_test.py with appropriate arguments to create and test lightnvm block devices that use kernel plug-ins as the FTL. 'python lnvm_test.py -h' gives an overview of the available commands.Sanity uses the most excellent fio tool in order to test the created block device.

 Useful arguments are: <br />
 -g: Execute a set of auto-generated fio tests <br />